Maniesh-dev/Task-Management-System/README.md

 ## Installation
  ## To setup the projest locally
 - First you should have to start your backend server
-- for doing that you should have to run a build command on your terminal -> node server.js
+- for doing that you should have to run a build command on your terminal -> npm install
+- to start server run -> node server.js
 - after that you have to install all the dependencies for your Frontend
 - for do so run a Command on terminal -> npm install
 - to run the frontend server on local host -> npm run dev

 ## For User
-- user can create an account with security by hashing their password
+- user can create an account with security by hashing their password by using bycrpt
-- once a user logged in, it creates a token to stay logged. it enhance the user experience.
+- once a user logged in, it creates a token (JWT token) to stay logged. it enhance the user experience.
 - after login, user can create a task or go to their dashboard to preview task.
 - user can make the task status pending to in progress.. just by clicking on the task.
 - In processing status, user can't edit or delete the task, it disable these buttons.